 On her income tax return, Dr. Liu can deduct her membership dues for the College of Physicians and Surgeons of Ontario, as well as union dues for the Professional Association of Residents of Ontario.

 She can claim federal non-refundable tax credits on tuition, education and textbook amounts, as well as on her student loan interest and on public transit passes.
-Provincial credits are also available for tuition and education amounts and student-loan interest.
+Provincial credits are also available for tuition amounts and student-loan interest.

 - Understand cash flow and how to manage it